makovalab-psu/RecoverY/README.md

     pip install matplotlib
     pip install seaborn

 RecoverY also uses the k-mer counter DSK.
-However, the latest DSK binary (v2.2.0 for Linux) is provided in the dependency folder.
-Therefore, DSK does not need to be installed separately.
+The latest DSK binary (v2.2.0 for Linux 64 bit) is provided in the dependency folder.
+If you are using Linux 64 bit, DSK need not be installed, and you may use the binary as provided.

-If alternate versions or functionality of DSK is desired, see https://gatb.inria.fr/software/dsk/.
+For other operating systems, or if alternate versions or functionality of DSK is desired, see https://gatb.inria.fr/software/dsk/.

 ## Example